ZantFoundation/Z-Ant-Server/backend/README.md

 # How to run

-1. Docker project runs with: `COMPOSE_BAKE=TRUE docker-compose up --build`.
+1. Docker project runs with: `docker-compose up --build`.
 It'll take a while to build the image.

 !!!
 Make sure to create the certificates with this script for development only: